 I provide training and advisory services in business analytics and data visualization.
 For over a decade, I held leadership positions on data teams at Vimeo, SiriusXM Radio, [X+1], and American Express.
 I direct the Applied Analytics program at Columbia University, and write the Statbusters column in The Daily Beast, with Columbia professor Andrew Gelman.

 I am author of two books, Numbers Rule Your World: The Hidden Influence of Probability and Statistics on Everything You Do, and Numbersense: How to Use Big Data to Your Advantage, both published by McGraw-Hill.
 Numbers Rule Your World has been translated into five languages.

 I am also creator of two popular blogs.
 Since 2005, I have written dataviz criticism at my pioneering blog, Junk Charts.
-My other blog is Big Data, Plainly Spoken, where I discuss the media's use of statistics.
+I also discuss how data, algorithms and software are transforming our society in my book blog, Big Data, Plainly Spoken.

 I speak frequently at industry conferences on topics related to Big Data, building data teams, statistical thinking in daily life, communicating data analyses, and numbersense.

-My writing has appeared in many publications, including Harvard Business Review, FiveThirtyEight, American Scientist, and Significance.
+My writing has appeared in many publications, including Harvard Business Review, FiveThirtyEight, The Daily Beast, American Scientist, and Significance.
 I have also been cited by New York Times, Financial Times, Wired, and others.

 I teach business analytics and data visualization at Columbia University, and run workshops for corporations and organizations.
 I have also taught at New York University for over 10 years.

 I hold an MBA from Harvard Business School, and degrees in engineering and statistics from Princeton and Cambridge Universities.